swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ### Goals

-*I didn't touch these but certainly tried to incorprate in my prose!*
+*I didn't touch these but certainly tried to incorporate in my prose!*

 1. You should never lose data.
 2. Data should be [findable, accessible, interoperable and reusable][fair-data]